craigahobbs/python-build/README.md

 ## Make Targets

-Python Build exposes build commands as "phony" make targets.
+python-build exposes build commands as "phony" make targets.
 For example, to run all pre-commit targets, use the `commit` target:

 ```